 There are additional benefits when it comes to the quality of the new customers you are bringing in.
 Since people are most likely to hang out with others like themselves, the new customers trickling in will already be enthusiastic about what you have to offer.
 They’ll already be members of the crowd you’re looking for, and therefore more likely to purchase your merchandise.
 Best of all, thanks to your referrer, they already trust your company.
 Brand loyalty and evangelism is just a stone’s throw away from there.

-When it comes to asking for referrals, there’s no use in being shy or sheepish.
+Asking for referrals is like asking for reviews.
+There’s no use in being shy or sheepish.
 You may get some referrals without trying—simply by virtue of your high quality of service, for example—but it pays more to be proactive.

 If you’re wondering how to get more referrals, incorporate these good habits into your daily business routine: